Explosives and fireworks licences

 If you wish to store more than 5kg (net mass) of explosives, including fireworks, you need a licence.

 This licence is granted to a person, or company, for the premises at which the explosives are stored.

 There are four hazard types of explosives – 1 is the most hazardous and 4 is the least hazardous.
 The majority of retail fireworks are classed as Hazard Type 4.
 The net mass of a firework is based on the explosive content less the packaging.
 Hazard type and net mass will be provided on manufacturer’s or supplier’s information.
-However, it is your responsibility to ensure that you are storing safely and in accordance with the Explosives Regulations 2014.
+However, it is your responsibility to ensure that you are storing safely and in accordance with our guidance on Storing explosives and selling fireworks.

 The requirements for the licence depend on the hazard type, and quantity of explosives stored, and on the separation distances between public places, like buildings and roads.

 There are two sets of fees depending on the quantity and hazard type you intend to store.
 Where new applications are unsuccessful, 50% of the application fee will be retained.